pouryany/HuangLabAssessment/readme.md

 TP53 Analysis
 =============

-In the first part we showed that our best initial guess for supgroups in the mutation data is to go with the TP53 mutations.
-So here, we run a differential expression analysis based on contrasting the samples that have TP53 mutations versus the ones without TP53 mutations.
+In the first part, I showed that our best initial guess for subgroups in the mutation data is to go with the TP53 mutations.
+So here, I will run a differential expression analysis based on contrasting the samples that have TP53 mutations versus the ones without TP53 mutations.

 ``` r
 rm(list = ls())